 Our offer is only for you if you are of legal age.
 Please confirm that you are at least 18 years old to proceed.

-The high temperatures of hookah coal are perfect for vaporizing the molasses in tobacco.
-However, they also require you to think about suitable accessories.
-It can easily happen that one of the glowing cubes falls off, and depending on where it lands, this can range from burn holes in your carpet to apartment fires.
-We therefore recommend always purchasing coal tongs.
+The high temperatures of hookah charcoal are perfect for vaporizing the molasses in tobacco.
+However, these temperatures also make it necessary to think about suitable accessories.
+It can quickly happen that one of the glowing charcoal cubes falls down, and depending on where it lands this can range from burn holes in the carpet to a house fire.
+Therefore, we strongly recommend buying a charcoal tong.

-A coal screen is also a very good investment
+In addition, a charcoal screen is also a very good investment.

-If your coal heater isn't located right next to your hookah, you should also consider getting a coal carrier.
+If your charcoal lighter is not located directly next to your hookah, you should also consider getting a charcoal basket.

 Hookah charcoal made from coconut shells reaches temperatures between 650 °C and 750 °C, depending on airflow and burn time.

-Yes, typical barbecue charcoal only reaches 300–400 °C, while natural hookah charcoal gets significantly hotter – up to 750 °C.
+Yes, typical barbecue charcoal often only reaches 300–400 °C, while natural hookah charcoal becomes significantly hotter – up to 750 °C.

-Only high temperatures can efficiently vaporize the molasses in the tobacco without burning it – this ensures dense smoke and intense flavor.
+Only at high temperatures can the molasses in the tobacco evaporate efficiently without burning – this creates dense smoke and intense flavor.

-Yes, dropped glowing charcoal can cause fires.
-That's why you should always use accessories like charcoal tongs, heat guards, or charcoal baskets.
+Yes, glowing charcoal that falls down can cause fires.
+That’s why you should always use accessories such as charcoal tongs, charcoal screens or charcoal baskets.